-– Here’s the new Galaxy S9 and S9+ from Samsung.
+– Here’s the new reviews for Galaxy S9 and S9+ from Samsung.
 And if you squint even slightly.
 You might think you’re looking at last years Galaxy S8.
 Because the differences between it and the S9 are minimal at best. (casual music) But this is the Android phone that more people will buy than any other this year.
 And it does come with a few new things that those people will appreciate.
 And besides, it’s not like the S8 is a bad phone to start from.
 The overall design of the S9 in unchanged from last year.
 It’s still a glass and metal sandwich.
 It still has curved glass in the front and back.
 It still has an extra wide by 9 display and minimal bezels.
 It’s really nice and it’s really well made.

 But the glass back is kind of a fingerprint magnet and it can be slippery to hold.
 The smaller S9 is inch screen.
 While the S9+ is a inches display.
 Both are super amulet panels with 2960 X 1440 pixels of resolution.
 Both are really nice to look at with vibrant colors.
 Sharp resolution and excellent viewing angles.
 They’re also slightly brighter this year which is always appreciated if not always noticeable.
 And they still remain the best displays you can get on any Android phone.
 They’re even up to par with the screen on the iPhone 10.
 Provided you don’t mind slightly more saturated colors.
 The S9 has the same fast wired and wireless charge it had before.